Cape Epic: Race concept

 All riders aim to win stages, but mostly they want to win in their category.
-There are five categories: Men, Women, Mixed, Masters and Grand Masters.
-The colors denoting the category leaders are: yellow – Men; orange – Women, green – Mixed (a woman and a man), blue – Masters (both riders must be 40 years or older on 31 December of the year of the race), purple – Grand Masters (both riders must be 50 years or older on 31 December of the year of the race).
+There are six categories: Elite (19+ years), Open (19 - 39 yrs), Mixed (19+ years), Master (40 - 49 years), Grand Master (50 - 59 years) and Great Grand Master (60+ years).
+The colours denoting the category leaders are: Yellow - Elite Men; Orange - Elite Women, Green - Mixed (1 woman and 1 man), Blue - Masters, Purple - Grand Masters and Grey - Great Grand Masters.
 The category leaders competition is decided by totaling the time each team takes on the daily stages.
 The team with the lowest overall time at the end of each stage receives ceremonial leaders' jerseys and the right to start the next stage of the race in those jerseys.

+There are also two special jerseys: Absa African for leading all-african team, and the Exxaro jersey for the leading development team.